kubeflow/community/proposals/913-components-repo/README.md

 ### Packaging & Release Management

-- Core assets packaged as `kfp-components` (`pyproject.toml`).
+- Assets are packaged as `kfp-components` (`pyproject.toml`).
 Packaging scripts ingest metadata and generate import stubs for each component/pipeline, enabling `from kfp_components.training import my_component` imports.
 If the Kubeflow SDK vendors the catalog it could re-export them under `kubeflow.components.<category>` (for example, `from kubeflow.components.training import my_component`) to avoid clashing with other SDK modules while keeping ergonomic names.
 The SDK consumption flow vendors only the runtime Python packages (via a Git submodule or similar) so packaging artifacts omit docs, metadata, and examples from the final wheel.
-- Third-party assets packaged separately as `kfp-components-third-party` (built from `third_party/pyproject.toml`).
-  Shared `requirements.txt` files keep packaging and runtime environments aligned.
-SIG Pipelines release managers build and publish both wheels each cycle so external owners do not need to coordinate PyPI releases, though they remain free to distribute their components independently if desired.
 - Components and pipelines are distributed as module packages (not namespace packages); category `__init__.py` files auto-import all assets for ergonomic usage.
 Namespace packages were rejected to keep imports explicit and avoid packaging complexity across multiple wheels.